 The city is now negotiating a contract to replace its ticket management system and, according to Cabanban, plans to look into adding the capability to identify any tickets issued in error, including duplicates.

 Roughly a third of duplicate tickets the city issued were paid.
 Nearly half remain unpaid, adding up to nearly $8 million in debt, according to the data, obtained through the Freedom of Information Act.

 The debt from duplicate sticker tickets will remain on the books — potentially threatening some drivers’ licenses and vehicles — unless the city recognizes the tickets were wrongly issued and dismisses them.

 The West Side couple said they had recently moved back to the city from south suburban Calumet City and were saving to buy a city sticker when they got ticketed.
 They could only afford to pay one citation on time, they said, and no one told them the second ticket shouldn’t have been issued or that they could fight it.
 With late fees, the second ticket cost $488.
 They signed up for one of the city’s payment plans.

-“Some of the stuff is our fault for not buying quickly,” said the husband, a 29-year-old admissions coordinator at a hospice company who asked not to be identified because his wife is a city worker and fears retaliation.
+“Some of the stuff is our fault for not buying [a sticker] quickly,” said the husband, a 29-year-old admissions coordinator at a hospice company who asked not to be identified because his wife is a city worker and fears retaliation.
 “But it messed us up.
 Now I’ve got to squeeze out $400.
 That’s tough.”